ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_lit4
     DW_OP_overlay

-*Note: I believe that this example is too contrived.
-I would consider removing it.
-I can't think of any case where a variable would stored like that.
-I think that we have better examples of where implicit storage is used.
+*Note: Initially I believed that this example was too contrived.
+However, I went through the GCC testsuite and found an example where it does in fact do this.
+So I recind my previous comment about it being too contrived.

 After: